 Yet another thing to do in Nice will be to visit the famous Fennochio ice cream shop that serves lip-smacking varieties of ice creams and sorbets.

 Nice is dotted with many apartments and hotels and is a great place to explore the Cote d’Azur region.
 With warm Mediterranean weather, Nice is a great city to explore all through the year.

 Contributed By: Countryhoppingcouple.com

-One of my favorite cities in Europe is the beautiful Luxembourg City, Luxembourg.
+One of my favorite beautiful European cities is Luxembourg City, Luxembourg.
 While this UNESCO World Heritage site may not be a household name, Luxembourg holds a special place in our hearts.
 It’s the birthplace of my husband’s mother and grandparents.

 The fortified Old City of Luxembourg was founded in 963, and while it’s very modern with a bustling business center, the city still maintains a small village medieval charm.